KarenJoo/KarenJoo/README.md

 _________________________________________

- ## 🔭 Latest student project
+ ## 🔭 Latest student projects

  ### Holidaze Booking Accommodation App
  #### Course "Project Exam 2"

-Currently working with official API documentation, planning, designing, and building a front-end accommodation booking application.
+Worked with Noroff API, planning, designing, and building a front-end accommodation booking application.

 There are two aspects to this brief: the customer-facing side of the website where users can book holidays at a venue, and the admin-facing side where users can register and manage venues and bookings at those venues.
+Due to compiler issues under deployment, the project is not to be deployed until tutors have time to investigate further.

 #### Project Repo:
     [https://github.com/KarenJoo/holidaze/tree/dev ](https://github.com/KarenJoo/ProjectExam2.git)